waggle-sensor/edgeprocessor-v1/README.md

 * Installing required audio / video processing dependencies.
 * Operating the image pipeline.

+Note that this software was originally targetting the ODROID XU4, so some components may require significant tweaks before running them on other devices.

 ## Setup

 First, we assume that the [core](https://github.com/waggle-sensor/core) repo has already been set up on a device.